Easy

 Space Complexity (Big O Space):

 The space complexity of this algorithm is O(1), which means it uses a constant amount of extra space regardless of the size of the input linked list.
-This is because it only uses two additional pointers (fast
+This is because it only uses two additional pointers (fast and slow) to traverse the list and does not rely on additional data structures or recursion that would consume additional memory.

 In summary, the time complexity of this program is O(N), and the space complexity is O(1), where N is the number of nodes in the linked list.